 - Secondary prevention is looking for the disease to find it as early as possible, thus treating and potentially curing it.
 This includes many cancer screenings, like mammograms, colonoscopies, prostate checks, and Pap tests.

 - Tertiary prevention aims to soften the impact of a chronic illness that has already been diagnosed and may have lasting effects.
 The idea is to improve as much as possible in the patient’s ability to function, quality of life, and life expectancy.
-For example, urging a diabetic patient to have eye exams, kidney monitoring, and good foot care.
+For example, urging a patient with diabetes to have eye exams, kidney monitoring, and good foot care.

 Medicare Beneficiaries: How to Approach Preventive Cancer Screening